gui1117/ruga/GDD.md

 ##TODO

-* castle definition independant from config.toml and assets
+* print on map an introduction in the entry, same on castle (configurable in toml) and dungeons and castles names
 * save luminosity and etc... and castle
 * event loop: ups=fps ?
 * better circle rectangle collision: use math

 * input : + joysticks

 * real reset game (config ...)
 * reset game and quit doesn't work